11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

 3. Green Beans

-Ah, beans - every garden that has a couple rows will have a dependable food crop.
-It's simple to start beans from seeds and easy to get the kids to help, too.
-They grow reliably with just water.
-I prefer pole beans since they're easier to pick and produce a longer harvest, but bush beans are good, too.
+Ah, green beans – every garden that has a couple rows will have a dependable food crop for a few months, usually.
+It’s simple to start beans from seeds and easy to get the kids to help, too.
+They grow reliably with just good soil and regular water.
+I prefer pole beans since they’re easier to pick and produce a longer harvest, but bush beans are good, too.
 Just plant some!

 Read more on growing, harvesting, preserving, and cooking beans in The Ultimate Green Bean Guide, including the two main varieties I grow.

-Uh, with no photo you can probably guess we don't really like radishes, so I don't grow them.
-But I did grow them the first few years I had a garden because they are so easy to grow - so there's that.
+I have no photo for radishes, which is how you can probably guess our family doesn’t care for them.
+But I did grow them the first few years I had a garden because they are SO easy to grow.
 They also provide you with the first food of the spring garden quick, which is nice.
-None of which matters if your family won't eat them, which is why I always suggest only growing what your family likes - learn from my experience!

 5. Cucumbers